Jessica Lee Morgan: Career

 In 2010, Morgan released her debut album, I Am Not.
 The same year, she sang on several tracks on the album You Look Familiar" by her mother Mary Hopkin and her brother Morgan Visconti.

-In 2011, Morgan recorded "The Long and Winding Road" for The Beatles Complete On Ukulele.
+In 2011, Morgan recorded "The Long and Winding Road" for The Beatles Complete on Ukulele.
 In 2014, she sang on Morgan Visconti's album Ride and performed live at the launch event in May in New York City.
 Morgan and her brother had previously collaborated on her album I Am Not, which her brother co-produced.

 Later in 2014, Morgan took part in the "Dylathon", a 36-hour performance of the works of Dylan Thomas at the Swansea Grand Theatre to celebrate the poet's centenary directed by Michael Bogdanov.
 She performed her own a cappella musical adaptation of "Love in the Asylum" and two excerpts from "Under Milk Wood" as Polly Garter with the Wales Theatre Company and Ian McKellen.

 On Saint David's Day 2015, Morgan represented her mother at Wales at Number One, a concert at the Wales Millennium Centre in Cardiff.
-She sang "Those Were The Days".
+She sang "Those Were the Days".
 The same year, she released her singles "Painting By Numbers" and "When Did It All Begin?"

-Her second album, Around The Block, was released on 16 June 2017.
+Her second album, Around the Block, was released on 16 June 2017.

 Re:Boot was a reworking of her first album and was released in 2018.
 In 2020 her fourth album, Forthright, was released in June.

-She sang two songs as a guest on the album Decades by David Palfreyman and Nicholas Pegg, and a video for one song, "Hurting, Sinking", was released on 1 December 2017.
+She sang two songs as a guest on the album Decades by David Palfreyman and Nicholas Pegg, appearing in a video for one of the songs, "Hurting, Sinking", which was released on 1 December 2017.

 She currently performs solo and with her partner in the UK.
-In 2020, unable to perform live due to restrictions following the coronavirus outbreak, she started live streaming gigs as part of a Time Zone Tour.
+In 2020, unable to perform live due to restrictions following the coronavirus outbreak, she started live-streaming gigs as part of a Time Zone Tour.

+In May 2023, Morgan released the album Two Hearts alongside her mother.

+Two years later, she released her sixth album, You Know What You Should Do?, on 21 March 2025.

 Other projects

-In 2005, Jessica founded Mary Hopkin Music, a record label, exclusively for the distribution of previously unreleased material by Mary Hopkin.
-The label has released several albums including "You Look Familiar" and Jessica's cover of "Painting by Numbers".
+In 2005, Morgan founded Mary Hopkin Music, a record label, exclusively for the distribution of previously unreleased material by Hopkin.
+The label has released several albums including You Look Familiar and Morgan's cover of "Painting by Numbers".

-In 2015 Jessica toured with a show called Very Hopkin, singing Mary Hopkin covers as a tribute to her mother.
-She has also toured her own material as a support act and performing backing vocals, twelve-string guitar and saxophone with the band Holy Holy, featuring Woody Woodmansey, Tony Visconti and Glenn Gregory.
+In 2015 Morgan toured with a show called Very Hopkin, singing Mary Hopkin covers as a tribute to her mother.
+She has also toured her own material as a support act and performing backing vocals, twelve-string guitar and saxophone with the band Holy Holy, featuring Woody Woodmansey, Visconti, and Glenn Gregory.

+In 2025, Jessica wrote a book about her experiences in the music industry and giving advice to others who are starting out.
+It shares the title of her album released at the same time, You Know What You Should Do?

+Jessica is also an Alexander Technique teacher and teaches in-person and online.